Anthony Starke

 Anthony Starke is an American actor.
-He may be best known for his one-episode role in Seinfeld, playing the third-person-speaking character Jimmy in the 1995 episode "The Jimmy", as well as his main cast role as Jack on The George Carlin Show (1994–1995).
+He is known for his one-episode role in Seinfeld, playing the third-person-speaking character Jimmy in the 1995 episode "The Jimmy", as well as his main cast role as Jack on The George Carlin Show (1994–1995).

 Biography

 Starke's first screen role was playing quadriplegic teenager Dean Conroy in the CBS Tuesday Night Movies presentation, First Steps (1985).
 His first feature film was Nothing in Common (1986).

 In 1987, Starke played frat president and resident bully Russ in the movie 18 Again!.
 Starke played Truman-Lodge in the James Bond film Licence to Kill in 1989, Chad Finletter in Return of the Killer Tomatoes in 1988, and a U.S. Embassy consultant in the 2007 NCIS episode "Designated Target".
 Starke also co-starred as the smooth-talking gambler Ezra Standish in The Magnificent Seven between 1998 and 1999.

 In 2002, he played the role of a warlock, Devlin, in a fourth-season episode of Charmed.

 In 2009, Starke had a recurring role on the ABC Family television series Make It or Break It as Steve Tanner, the rich father of one of the gymnasts from the training center 'The Rock', Lauren Tanner.
 He also played the role of Dr. Bob Taylor on Baby on Board.
 He was also in four episodes of the Disney Channel series Shake It Up, as the boyfriend of Cece's mother.